 This section describes how to configure your instrument for eddy covariance measurements.
-The LI-7500RS can be configured from any computer that is running Windows 10, 8/8.1, or 7.
+The LI-7500RS or LI-7200RS can be configured from any computer that is running Windows 10, 8/8.1, or 7.
 You can connect over Ethernet, USB with a USB-to-RS-232 adapter, or RS-232 serial.